itechdp/Criminal-record-lookup-system/README.md

-# CrimiCheck: Criminal Record Lookup System
+# Criminal Record Lookup System

 CrimiCheck is a simple Streamlit web application that allows users to check for criminal records in a database.
 Users can input the name, city, age, and gender of an individual, and the system will search the database for any matching records.
 If a record is found, it displays details such as the crime committed, sentence length, and arrest date.